shri3k/kaha/README.md

 changes are picked up).

-If you want your own local db setup, you can use run `deploy_kaha.sh dev` (which has some other nice features, read `deploy_notes.md`).
+If you want your own local db setup, you can use run `deploy_kaha.sh dev` (which has some other nice features, read [deploy notes](deploy_notes.md).
 This is the recommended way, but docker-compose support is also available.

-    sudo pip install docker-compose docker-compose up
+    sudo pip install docker-compose && docker-compose up

 ## LICENSE